AnandChowdhary/deliverabilityguide.com/README.md

 Although articles such as [188 Spam Words to Avoid: How to Stay Out of Email Spam Folders](https://www.activecampaign.com/blog/spam-words) help you avoid spammy words, it's best to use an API that detects spammy words in your email content and warns you about them before you send the email.

+Since mailbox providers have dynamic spam word lists and increasingly use machine learning to detect spam, so it's possible that copy that works for a certain period of time will stop working later, so keep an eye on your spam rate and adjust your copy accordingly (see [Key metrics](#key-metrics) below).

+It's also recommended to use regular sentence (or lower) case copy, as uppercase copy is often used in spam emails.
+Similarly, you should avoid using too many exclamation marks.

 #### Images

 Images are often used in spam emails, and are therefore likely to be flagged as spam.
 If you must include an image, make sure it's not the only thing in your email, and that it's not too large, and ideally not in the first email but in subsequent follow-ups.

 You should also include an `alt` attribute in the image tag, which is good for accessibility but can also help with deliverability.
 This is because if the image is not loaded, the `alt` attribute will be displayed instead and the mailbox provider can also use this text in their spam detection algorithm.

+Although it's good to have alternate text on images, it's not a good idea to have text in images.
+This is because putting text in images used to be a common way to bypass spam filters by fraudsters, so your images should not have a lot of text in them (a little bit like a logo is usually okay).

-Tracking pixels are usually 1x1 pixel GIFs which are known to reduce deliverability, so make sure any "real" images you include are larger than 1x1 pixel to avoid being flagged as a tracking pixel.
+Tracking pixels are usually 1x1 pixel GIFs which may reduce deliverability, so make sure any "real" images you include are larger than 1x1 pixel to avoid being flagged as a tracking pixel.
 You should also aim to have a short, human-readable URL for the image, and not a long, random URL that looks like a tracking pixel.

 #### Links